Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Potentials

-When $X$ is assumed to be a Riemannian manifold with pinched sectional curvature, requiring the potentials to be Hölder-continuous as in \cite{PauPolSha15} is sufficient to have the \ref{eq:HC}-property, as we will see below.
+When $X$ is assumed to be a Riemannian manifold with pinched sectional curvature, requiring the potentials to be H\"older-continuous as in \cite{PauPolSha15} is sufficient to have the \ref{eq:HC}-property, as we will see below.